 Availability and Reliability Studies

-Since Verification Schemes require that the reliability of SCEs (Safety Critical Elements) be determined it might be considered logical to carry out formal studies into this requirement.
+Since Verification Schemes require that the reliability of Safety and Environmental Critical Elements (SECE) be determined it might be considered logical to carry out formal studies into this requirement.
 Availability studies determine whether a system or component will operate when required to do so.
 This is often expressed as "Available on Demand".

 No system can be always available, but it can be available 99.9 percent of the time.
 This is known to the reliability experts as “three nines”.
 The process is more complex than one might expect, and an example that is often used is the fire detection system.
 The system will detect fires, but of course one does not know whether it is going to work until it actually detects a fire, and when demanded to do so, it might not work.